-I have been thinking about stitches lately, about the way I use them, why I make the decisions I do, and what goes into making some pieces more successful than others.
-Stitch is only part of it, but if stitch is my drawing tool, it is also the way I get into the design and layout of the story that I'm telling.
+I have been thinking about stitches lately, about the way I use them, why I make the choices I do, and why some pieces are more successful than others.
+Stitch, my drawing tool, is only part of this process.
+Along with color and shape, repetition and balance--all the elements of design-- stitched marks are the way I layout the story I'm telling.
 Sometimes the story is abstract and even vague, maybe it is more a poem or a haiku in stitch.
 Whatever the subject or form, it starts with a stitch and a color choice.

 This will be a lot of blog-musing, but if you'd like to follow along, I'm glad to have you.
-I will try to post on the subject of straight stitches every week or so, but the Universe has a habit of hurling things my way, and the Universe can often be unsympathetic to personal deadlines.
-What follows is a view of my personal observations on the straight stitch and its family.
+I will try to post on the subject of straight stitches when I have some observation or other to make because the Universe has a habit of hurling things my way without being sympathetic to personal deadlines.
+Because I so frequently rely on straight stitches and its many variations, what follows is my personal way of using this family of stitches.
+My aim is not to be decorative, which is why I work in straight stitches so frequently.

 Straight stitches are flat, one-stroke marks on a cloth.
 They may combine with other straight stitches to make zig-zag, arrowhead or fern stitch, but they are still one-stroke marks.
 This is a sampler I have used as an index of straight stitch ideas, a way of remembering possibilities I might so easily overlook (or forget):